philpell/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/README.md

 </p>

 The trend for both end station maps is similar to the start stations with the main cluster for casual users being around central Chicago and further stations stretching to the north.
 For members, in addition to clusters around the central Chicago, the north, and around the university of Chicago campus, there is an additional station at the Illinois Institute of Technology.

+## Insights
+The analysis above shows the following:
+1. Membership vs. Casual Usage Patterns

+    Members dominate ridership — they account for 63.63% of all trips over the year.

+    This confirms that annual members are the company’s most important customer base, but also highlights a significant opportunity to convert high-usage casual riders into members.

+2. Rideable Preferences

+    Electric bikes are the most popular for both groups, suggesting this is a universal preference regardless of membership status.

+    Marketing campaigns could focus on the benefits of unlimited electric bike usage for members.

+3. Seasonal Trends

+    Both groups peak in September, with consistently high usage from June to September, and lowest usage in January.

+    This seasonality indicates opportunities for targeted pre-summer membership campaigns to capture riders before peak season.

+4. Weekly & Daily Patterns

+    Casual riders show higher activity on weekends, pointing to leisure-focused trips.

+    Members ride more Monday–Friday, likely reflecting commuting patterns.

+    Marketing messaging for casual riders could highlight weekend trip benefits of a membership, while for commuters, emphasise cost savings and reliability.

+5. Ride Duration

+    Casual riders take longer trips (avg.
+20.0 min) compared to members (avg.
+11.9 min), across all time periods.

+    The largest gaps appear in summer weekends — potentially an upsell opportunity for “extended ride” benefits in membership packages.

+6. Station Usage Clusters

+    Casual riders concentrate around central Chicago and extend northwards to leisure spots like Montrose Beach.

+    Members use a broader network including southern locations like the University of Chicago campus, indicating more diverse trip purposes.

+    This could influence station placement, bike allocation, and geo-targeted marketing.

+7. Operational Opportunities

+    Knowing peak hours for each user type can help reallocate bikes and maintenance crews to match demand (e.g., members peak at 8 AM and 5 PM; casual riders late morning to early evening).

+    Data supports dynamic pricing or targeted promotions at off-peak times.

 Appendix 1 - files
 [combined_trip_data.sql](https://github.com/philpell/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/blob/main/combined_trip_data.sql)